 Supervision of the residence halls at Emory & Henry is the responsibility of the Office of Housing & Residence Life.
 This office is located in the McPherson Center.
-Staff members include the Assistant Dean of Students and Director of Housing & Residence Life, three Area Coordinators, and the Residence Life Administrative Specialist.
+Staff members include Director of Housing & Residence Life, three Area Coordinators, and the Housing Operations Coordinator.
 These full-time staff members are supported by student members of the housing staff.
 A Resident Advisor is located on each floor or every wing of large residence halls.
 Resident Advisors (RAs) are student staff members who are available to answer questions or help students with problems, or refer them to others at the College who might be of assistance.
-Head Resident Advisors (HRAs) assist with the supervision of RAs and Community Advisors (CAs) provide oversight for the three residential areas on campus.
+Head Resident Advisors (HRAs) assist with the supervision of RAs.